alephium/old-wiki/src/Full-Node-Starter-Guide.md

 1. Open the search and type in `Terminal` (for Mac and Ubuntu) or `Command Prompt` (for Windows).
 2. In the Terminal/Command Prompt program, type `cd your-jar-file-path` to enter the folder in which the **alephium-1.1.6.jar** file is saved.
-3. Type the following command in the terminal and press Enter to launch the full node:
+3. Type the following command and press Enter to launch the full node:
    ```shell
    java -jar -Xmx500m alephium-1.1.6.jar
    ```